Sarenaoberoi/Responses/proj2.md

 I thought that a robot would be an interesting shirt idea since we are currently taking applied machine learning and will soon learn about artifical intelligence in ethics.
-I picked the image of the water and sunset because the still water reminded me of calmness and serenity.
+I picked the image of the water and sunset because the still water held a certain calmness and serenity.
 This summer was very busy and I thought that choosing this image would remind me to relax and take a step back to experience nature and all of the beautiful things that surround me.